As Morgan Stanley hits wealth records, analysts ask how long it can last

 Morgan Stanley has made wealth management a much bigger part of its business since the 2007-2009 financial crisis, when it agreed to acquire Smith Barney and create one of the largest U.S. brokerages.

-Since combining the businesses, profit margins have more than doubled but remain below rival Bank of America Corp (BAC.N), whose pretax profit margin in wealth management was 28 percent last quarter.
+Since combining the businesses, profit margins have more than doubled but remain below rival Bank of America Corp, whose pre-tax profit margin in wealth management was 28 percent last quarter.

 To boost profits further, Morgan Stanley has been trying to look more like a traditional lender.
 It now offers deposit accounts, digital banking options, mortgages, co-branded credit cards and other types of loans.
 Deposits can be an inexpensive source of funding for banks, as long as they can put them to work in profitable ways.